So you want to take part in one of those TV military fitness programmes, or actually join the army?

 It is generally accepted that women have a higher % of body fat (Heyward and Stolarczyk 1996) and according to an average of the research, women have upper body strength ½ of that of a man. (ranges from 35-79%: Laubach 1976).

-Unfortunately this can easily be spun into the standard gym nonsense that women don’t have to do pull ups.
+To be diplomatic and soften this up, it can easily be spun into the standard gym nonsense that women don’t have to do pull ups.
 Woo hoo, here comes your next Yoga class….after all strength is for smelly noisy boys.

 We must accept that (Western) women have been sold a pernicious type of cultural weakness that blurs fitness with the spa.
 It palms off competence in Zumba as a substitute for the fitness that most women in the developing world need purely to survive the day.
 Elsewhere in the world women have to be tough, they have to plant food, haul goods, build stuff.
 A heroin-chic stick insect clinging to a partner’s arm isn’t available as a job option.